org-ecclesiafoundation/APIBibleClient/README.md

 # APIBibleClient

 ## In Brief
+This is a Go Language API Bible Client for the https://scripture.api.bible site

 Please refer to the below link for the Go Package Documentation

 [![Go Reference](https://pkg.go.dev/badge/www.ecclesiafoundation.org/apibibleclient.svg)](https://pkg.go.dev/www.ecclesiafoundation.org/apibibleclient)

 Link to [Licenses](#Licenses)

-Go Language API Bible Client for the https://scripture.api.bible site

 ## Functionality
 As of 2023-09-17, the functionality mirrors that which is found in the API documentation found here: https://scripture.api.bible/livedocs In order to use this, you must have an API key which you can get from the folks at https://scripture.api.bible